Dexter Jackson (safety): Broadcasting career

 On September 19, 2011, Dexter Jackson and former World Boxing Organization cruiserweight world champion Tyrone Booze began a new radio show called "All Sports" with Randy Harris on Clearwater, Florida's WTAN AM 1340.
 The show has also aired on WDCF, WZHR and online on the Talking Sports Network.

 Personal life

 Jackson is married to Tina Jackson (of Miami, FL) and has four daughters: Jazmine, Daisia, Meah, and Taylor.
-Jackson serves as Youth & Recreation Manager for the Tampa Housing Authority, a non-profit organization in Tampa.
+Jackson served as Youth & Recreation Manager for the Tampa Housing Authority, a non-profit organization in Tampa.
+He no longer has a title there.